-The Elastic Beats are a great group of data shippers.
+The OSS Elastic Beats are a great group of data shippers.
 They are cross-platform, lightweight, and can ship data to a number of tools including Humio as long as you stick to the OSS builds.

 Filebeat - Ships regular log files.

 Metricbeat - Ships metrics from your OS and common services.

 Packetbeat - Analyzes network packets and common protocols like HTTP